mozilla/addons-server/docs/topics/development/static-files.md

 Given a static file 'js/devhub/my-file.js':

-In `DEV_MODE` the url will look like `/static/js/devhub/my-file.js` no matter what.
+On development images, the url will look like `/static/js/devhub/my-file.js` no matter what.
 However, in production, if `DEBUG` is `False`, the url will append the content hash like this, `/static/js/devhub/my-file.1234567890.js`.
 Finally, if `DEBUG` is true, this file will be minified and concatenated with other files and probably look something like this `/static/js/devhub-all.min.1234567890.js`.

-The true `production` mode is then when `DEBUG` is `False` and `DEV_MODE` is `False`.
-But it makes sense to make these individually toggleable so you can better "debug" js files from a production image.

 ### Project Static Files